designX 2025

 Selection

-Up to 10 teams are selected for each cohort.
-Applicants can include graduate students, researchers, staff and/or faculty members from the MIT School of Architecture and Planning as well as from all MIT schools, other universities and industry.
+Up to 12 teams are selected for each cohort.
+Applicants can include graduate students, researchers, staff and faculty members from across MIT, as well as their colleagues from other institutions or industry.

 Requirements